ericauv/design-pattern-illustration/README.md

-# Design Pattern Illutstrations

-This project aims to illustrate common Object Oriented Programming Design Patterns in an interactive and visual manner.
-The following design patterns will be covered:

-- Observer
-- Strategy
+# Redux with Typescript and React Hooks

+This project follows the following tutorial: [React-Redux Hooks with Typescript in 2020](https://codersera.com/blog/react-redux-hooks-with-typescript/) in order to become familiar with using Redux with Typescript and React Hooks.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).